 The centerpiece of St. Bart’s music sphere is its organ, which made its debut in 1901 as a single organ designed by the Ernest M. Skinner Company of Boston.
 Beginning in 1927, the church expanded the organ, and improvements to the instrument have continued to today.
 Currently, the organ has 168 stops and over 12,000 pipes with organ blowers now located in a climate-controlled room in the basement.
 Parts of the organ are placed throughout the church, including a section in the dome.
 The organ can produce sounds including, “ethereal celestes, colorful flutes, orchestral reeds, and brilliant trumpet,” according to St. Bart’s.
 Due to St. Bart’s supremacy in the organ world, The Organ Historical Society held its first meeting in the Choir Room at St. Bart’s in 1956.

 Past its musical influence, the church offers religious education classes, recovery meetings, and weekly meditation, among other opportunities.
 For decades, St. Bart’s has opened its doors to thousands of New Yorkers without homes.
 The church also features Inside Park, a restaurant, which serves American Nouveau fare for lunch and dinner.

 Due to its long-term place in New York’s architectural, music, and religious history, the New York Landmarks Commission designated St. Bart’s a National Landmark.
-To explore this storied edifice, join Untapped New York Insiders on a members-only tour of the historic St Bart’s Church.

 Next, check out 10 New York City churches hiding coffee shops and eateries inside!